HatemMS2012/AmphibiansTraits/README.md

 In general, biologists store trait data in spreadsheets (e.g. Excel) in non-standardized way.
 This causes a serious challenge for data sharing, management, and collaboration with other scientists.
 For this purpose, we analyzed the structure of sample dataset on amphibians’ traits provided by biologists at MFN-Berlin and developed a relation data model.
 Subsequently, we built a frontend for efficient management and retrieval of the data using [xataface framework](http://www.xataface.com).

 ##The Data Model
-After analyzing the sample dataset, we came up with a relation data model for amphibians' traits data.
+A full [specification](/Model/Trait_data_base_amphibians_v2.xlsx) of the spreadsheet used at MFN-Berlin for storing amphibians' trait data was obtained.
+After analyzing the specification, we develped a relation data model for amphibians' traits data.
 At the heart of the model is the "taxonomic_identity entity", which describes a given taxon.
 Each "taxonomic_identity" is described by set of measurements such as body size, head characteristics and so on (see the figure below).

 ![Relational Model](/Model/AmphibiansERD.png)